Joelma Building fire: Fire

-After the fire
+Aftermath

 The Joelma Building remained closed for four years for reconstruction.
-Once reconstructed, it was renamed Praça da Bandeira ("Flag Square," the name of a former square facing the building).
+Once reconstructed, it was renamed Praça da Bandeira ("Flag Square," the name of a former square facing the building). in 2000.

 The fire became a landmark case that led to changes in fire safety regulations not only in Brazil, but all over the world.
 For instance, Los Angeles enacted Regulation 10, which mandated all new buildings taller than 75 ft to have a rooftop helipad for emergency fire evacuation, in response to the Joelma fire.
 Regulation 10 was rescinded in 2014 after petitioning by the builders of the 73-story Wilshire Grand Center, who designed a reinforced concrete central core into the building.

 In 2013, newspaper Folha de S. Paulo asked a fire safety specialist to inspect both the Joelma and Andraus buildings.
 He found that the renovated Joelma exceeded current fire safety regulations, many of which were enacted exactly because of the two fires.
 Joelma even had tactile floors for blind people in the escape routes; this is not mandatory.
 Andraus failed the same inspection.

-Footage and survivor testimony were included in the 1977 documentary film Catastrophe, hosted by William Conrad.